-Joshua performed locally as a member of the Twigglet Morris Dance group, and as a member of the Non- profit Mateel Arts Cooperative participated in developing the First Friday ARTS ALIVE! in Garberville, and produced Gallery shows.
-As a member of the Mateel Arts Cooperative board he participated in managing the Mattel Arts Co-op Gallery, and advocated for the development of surplus school site that houses the Playhouse as a community resource center for the arts.
+Joshua performed locally as a member of the Twigglet Morris Dance group, and as a member of the Non-profit Mateel Arts Cooperative participated in developing the First Friday ARTS ALIVE! in Garberville, produced Gallery shows for the Mattel Arts Co-op Gallery, and advocated for the development of surplus school site that houses the Playhouse as a community resource center for the arts.

-A homesteader and gardener in Piercy since 1989, with his wife Tanya, has raised dairy goats and been a cheesemaker since 1997.
+A homesteader and gardener in Piercy since 1989, with his wife Tanya he raises dairy goats, and has been a cheesemaker since 1997.

 Cynthany is glad to be back in southern Humboldt County after living away for twenty plus years.
 Now retired she devotes her time to Redwood Playhouse and Healy Senior Center after taking a couple of years to travel the United States and Canada.